 Alazne hugs me and leans in to push her wet lips against my wound.
 She does it so gently and lovingly that my temperature raises.
 When she tries to pull away, I don’t let her, and tangle her in a makeout session of a couple of minutes.

-Alazne is looking tired.
+Alazne looks tired.
 I’m about to say something when she suggests we try to locate new rides.
-As we walk around, we end up finding a square circumscribed by a balustrade, and that offers a view so wide of the surrounding lands that it feels as if we should be able to see the entire province.
+As we walk around, we come across a square circumscribed by a balustrade, and that offers a view so wide of the surrounding lands that it feels as if we should be able to overlook the entire province.
 On our left, the ocean extends to the horizon, I guess until it reaches Iceland or the North Pole or whatever the hell is in that direction.
 Alazne yawns noisily, her eyes brimming with tears.

 “You’re sleepy.
 Should we go home?”
 I ask with genuine concern.
 This is a woman who could barely stay awake from morning to night even if she just spent it holed up at home.

-Not even a minute later we descend some steps and we see the track, if one could call it that, of a water ride so narrow and close to sharp falls that it makes me nervous.
-Alazne, however, lets out a noise of delight, and points at a water wheel that keeps turning some distance ahead.
+Less than a minute later we descend some steps and we see the track, if one could call it that, of a water ride so narrow and close to sharp falls that it makes me nervous.
+Alazne, however, lets out a noise of delight, and points at a water wheel that keeps turning.
 She pulls on my arm.

 “Ah, I want to get in this one.”

 A pang of guilt pierces my heart.
 Have I triggered some kind of trauma?
-I hug her from the side as best as I can, and lean into her ear while I stroke her neck.
+I hug her from the side as best as I can, and lean in towards her ear while I stroke her neck.

 “What’s wrong?
 You can tell me.”